rust-lang/prev.rust-lang.org/faq.md

 ### How can I try Rust easily?

-The easiest way to try Rust is through the [Playground](https://play.rust-lang.org/), an online app for writing and running Rust code.
-If you want to try it on your system, [install it](https://www.rust-lang.org/install.html) and go through the ["Learn Rust"](https://doc.rust-lang.org/stable/book/learn-rust.html) section of the book.
+The easiest way to try Rust is through the [playpen](https://play.rust-lang.org/), an online app for writing and running Rust code.
+If you want to try Rust on your system, [install it](https://www.rust-lang.org/install.html) and go through the ["Learn Rust"](https://doc.rust-lang.org/stable/book/learn-rust.html) section of the book.

 ### How do I get help with Rust issues?